BURTools/burt/doc/JSON.md

   used, which will match any branch that starts with `release`.
 - `type` : **[optional]** the type of the repository, which ultimately defines the version control system used to supply the source code for the repository.
-Burt defines the base support for `git`, but extensions may add supprot for other version control systems.
+Burt defines the base support for `git`, but extensions may add support for other version control systems.
 See documentation for extensions that support version control systems.
 If omitted or empty, the default value of `git` is used.
 - `url` : **[required]** the URL for the repository.
 The contents of this string may be of the formats defined in the [Repository String](#repository-string).

-### Tool Dependency